IELTS Reading: Cambridge 13 Test 1 Reading Passage 1, Case Study: Tourism New Zealand website; with best solutions, explanations and bonus tips

 Keywords for this answer: ‘Your Words’, travelers, send, link to,

-The answer is found in paragraph no. 4.
+The answer is in paragraph no. 4.
 ‘Your Words’ is the name of a section of the website www.newzealand.com.
-We can see that ‘Your Words’ is mentioned in line 6 of paragraph 4.
+We can see that the phrase ‘Your Words’ is present in line 6 of paragraph 4.
 So, we need to read lines 6 & 7 to find the answer.

 The author says, “ ….. . .
 The website also had a ‘Your Words’ section where anyone could submit a blog of their New Zealand travels for possible inclusion on the website.”